Esther: Blessings of an Intermarriage

 Jewish-Gentile couples cite the challenge of finding spiritual harmony as one of their most difficult obstacles to resolve.
 All spiritual beliefs are formed at the deep core level of personal culture.
 And while change at that seat of our values comes with difficulty, we are able to learn, grow, and then reform ideas that we once thought could never change.

 Central to Esther’s exilic narrative was her marriage to the Gentile Persian ruler.
 Intermarriage was prohibited in Torah at the time of the Exodus.
-The law’s intent was specifically to preserve the Israelites’ relationship with the Lord God.
+The law’s intent was to preserve the Israelites’ relationship with the Lord God.
 His warning was against making covenants with any people whose spiritual character was corrupted through serving false gods and idolatry (Exodus 34:14–16; Deuteronomy 7:1–4).
 The purpose was to protect Israelites from cultural influencers that could turn them away from God’s covenant and love.

 There are spiritual blessings in Esther’s story.
-Though she is assimilating to Persian culture, Esther’s intermarriage actually helped her find her Israelite identity.
+Though she assimilated to Persian culture, Esther’s intermarriage actually helped her find her Israelite identity.
 She trusted the God of Abraham in her life-or-death choice to speak up, as a Jew, on behalf of her people.
-Esther’s
+Esther demonstrated her faith when she called the Jewish people in Susa to fast—an act associated with fervent prayer—for the outcome of her bold action (Esther 4:16).
+She was personally blessed.

 In the end, the Lord blessed the Persian king too.
 King Ahasuerus supported the Jews’ right to defend themselves against their enemies.
 The Lord blessed the king and cursed Haman in keeping with His promise to Abraham, “I will bless those who bless you and curse those who curse you” (Genesis 12:3).
 The Persian people are still present to this very day.

 Neither has the Lord forgotten those who have cursed Israel.
-Anti-Semitic enemies, like Haman (the officer at court in Persia), Saddam Hussain of Iraq, and the Nazi leader Eichmann have all suffered the gallows after they cursed the Jews.
+Antisemitic enemies, like Haman (the officer at court in Persia), Saddam Hussain of Iraq, and the Nazi leader Eichmann have all suffered the gallows after they cursed the Jews.

 Thank God it’s Adar and Happy Purim!